The Classic Car Show - A History by Paul Blank

 Numbers of cars reach almost 1000 some years (in spite of some people's claims of far more) and the show has remained a major fixture in many clubs' calendars.
 Each year a theme is dreamt up and clubs try to tailor their display to meet the theme.
 Auto One was the sponsor for several years up to 2014 and in 2016 Shannons became the new naming rights sponsor for the show.

 The 2017 event saw some big changes....
 After two decades at Whiteman Park, the venue was changed to Ascot Racecourse, giving the show a whole new lease of life.
+The move was a great success and saw record crowds attend in 2-018.

 - Paul Blank